-a.
-"F" on the assignment, quiz or exam

-b.
-"Zero" on the assignment, quiz or exam

-c.
-"F" semester grade for the class

-6. If agreement between the student and the instructor is reached on the grading sanction the instructor will fill out the Violation of Academic Honesty form.

-a.
-If one or more of sanctions 1-4 have been chosen, the instructor and student will both sign the form which the instructor will keep with his or her grade book to be submitted to the dean when grades are due, and the situation is considered resolved.

-b.
-If one or more of sanctions 5-7 have been chosen, the instructor and the student will both sign the form, and the instructor will continue with step seven.

-7. The instructor notifies his/her immediate supervisor that the matter has been resolved by giving him/her the original signed Violation of Academic Honesty form which will be submitted to the Executive Vice-President for Learning or that the student has refused to sign the form.

-8. If the matter cannot be resolved at the meeting between the instructor and student, the student must within 10 working days contact the department chair and/or division dean for a mediation meeting.
+- a.
+"F" on the assignment, quiz or exam - b.
+"Zero" on the assignment, quiz or exam - c.
+"F" semester grade for the class - If agreement between the student and the instructor is reached on the grading sanction the instructor will fill out the Violation of Academic Honesty form. - a.
+If one or more of sanctions 1-4 have been chosen, the instructor and student will both sign the form which the instructor will keep with his or her grade book to be submitted to the dean when grades are due, and the situation is considered resolved. - b.
+If one or more of sanctions 5-7 have been chosen, the instructor and the student will both sign the form, and the instructor will continue with step seven. - 7.
+The instructor notifies his/her immediate supervisor that the matter has been resolved by giving him/her the original signed Violation of Academic Honesty form which will be submitted to the Chief Academic Officer or that the student has refused to sign the form. - 8.
+If the matter cannot be resolved at the meeting between the instructor and student, the student must within 10 working days contact the department chair and/or division dean for a mediation meeting.
 At said mediation meeting, the department chair and/ or division dean weighs carefully both faculty and student perspectives and renders a decision (a) whether a violation of academic honesty occurred and (b) type of grading sanction.
-The instructor agrees to abide by the department chair and/or division dean's decision.

-9. If the student wishes to appeal the mediation meeting decision, this must be done in writing to the Executive Vice President for Learning.
-Included in this written appeal should be a synopsis of details/events leading to the appeal and outcome deemed acceptable to the student.

-10. At the discretion of the Executive Vice President for Learning, an ad hoc committee to hear the appeal is convened.

-11. This ad hoc committee consists of three faculty members.
-These three members are chosen by the Executive Vice President.
-The Executive Vice President of Learning will consult with the appealing student to name one faculty member to the committee of the student's choosing.

-12. The ad hoc committee reviews the claims of student and instructor along with any evidence presented to determine whether the act constitutes a violation of academic honesty and appropriateness of grading sanction imposed.
-Findings and recommendations are reported to the Vice President of Student Learning.
+The instructor agrees to abide by the department chair and/or division dean's decision. - 9.
+If the student wishes to appeal the mediation meeting decision, this must be done in writing to the Chief Academic Officer.
+Included in this written appeal should be a synopsis of details/ events leading to the appeal and outcome deemed acceptable to the student. - 10.
+At the discretion of the Chief Academic Officer, an ad hoc committee to hear the appeal is convened. - 11.
+This ad hoc committee consists of three faculty members.
+These three members are chosen by the Chief Academic Officer.
+The Chief Academic Officer will consult with the appealing student to name one faculty member to the committee of the student's choosing. - 12.
+The ad hoc committee reviews the claims of student and instructor along with any evidence

-13. After consideration of this information, the Vice President of Student Learning makes a decision and delivers the decision to all parties in writing.

-14. If the student disagrees with the decision of the Vice President of Student Learning, he or she may appeal to the Executive Vice President of Learning.
-The Executive Vice President's decision is final, subject to the approval of the President of the College.

-15. If at any step in the process a violation of academic honesty is found then either a copy of the violation of academic honesty form or a memorandum for record is filed in the office of Executive Vice President of Learning detailing the violation and sanction(s) applied.

-16. Since violations of academic honesty are also conduct violations, referrals may be made to the Chief Learner Services Officer after grading sanctions are imposed to assess if additional disciplinary actions are warranted.
+- presented to determine whether the act constitutes a violation of academic honesty and appropriateness of grading sanction imposed.
+Findings and recommendations are reported to the Chief Academic Officer. - 13.
+After consideration of this information, the Chief Academic Officer makes a decision and delivers the decision to all parties in writing. - 14.
+The Chief Academic Officer's decision is final, subject to the approval of the President of the College. - 15.
+If at any step in the process a violation of academic honesty is found then either a copy of the violation of academic honesty form or a memorandum for record is filed in the office of The Chief Academic Officer detailing the violation and sanction(s) applied. - 16.
+Since violations of academic honesty are also conduct violations, referrals may be made to the Chief Student Services Officer after grading sanctions are imposed to assess if additional disciplinary actions are warranted.

-Student Complaint and Grievance Policy Against a Staff Member
+STUDENT COMPLAINT & GRIEVANCE POLICY AGAINST A STAFF MEMBER